 There are several different signs of joint pain in dogs that you should know.
 You can learn more by checking out our guide here.

-Recent research found there are 77 million dogs in the U.S, proving we’re besotted with our furry friends.
+Recent research published in The Washington Post, found there are 77 million dogs in the U.S, proving we’re besotted with our furry friends.

 Like with all pets, our dogs can suffer from short-term ailments like ear infections, vomiting, and tapeworms.

 Joint pain in dogs is another issue so it’s important, as pet-owners, we understand how to spot it.

 If you’re unsure of the symptoms, don’t fret.